docker/desktop-linux/.github/ISSUE_TEMPLATE.md

 This repository is for reporting bugs with the Docker Desktop for Linux software, which we respond to on a best-effort basis.

-Do *not* paste logfiles into github issues: upload [diagnostics](https://docs.docker.com/desktop/windows/troubleshoot/#diagnose-and-feedback) instead, which are only visible to Docker engineers.
+Do *not* paste logfiles into github issues: upload diagnostics instead, which are only visible to Docker engineers.

-Support requests in this repository (i.e., trouble installing or using the software) will be ignored, but personalized support is available to Docker Pro, Team and Business customers at https://hub.docker.com/support/desktop/, and community support is available from the Docker community Slack (https://www.docker.com/docker-community).
+community support is available from the Docker community Slack (https://www.docker.com/docker-community).

 Issues without sufficient detail to debug them will be closed.
 They generally need a clear title and description, steps to reproduce, and a diagnostics ID.
 See